Tire’s Time: Bridgestone Corporation Factory Study Tour

 Lecturer: One of the YSEP Coordinators, Professor Sachio Hirose (he is very calm and patient ^^)

 Just like the title: it is a trip time! hehehe… I also like this course because it is very fun that we are invited to go to some of Japan’s big institution and see what happen there ^^ In one semester there will be four times factory study tour.
-First I went to Honjo Bosaikan (Life Safety Training) at October 13th 2009 and am going to visit Bridgestone Company (one of the most famous tire factories) at November 12th 2009.
-Third and fourth factory study tour will be announced later.
+First I went to Honjo Bosaikan (Life Safety Training) at October 13th 2009 and Bridgestone Company (one of the most famous tire factories) at November 12th 2009.
+The next month, at December 8th 2009, we went to Tokyo Gas LNG Terminal at Sodegaura, Chiba (we crossed undersea road to reach the place) ^^ The last factory study tour in this semester will be announced later.
 Of course after visiting the company, we have to make a report about our experience there in only two pages.
 I think you can imagine how fun this course is (the sacrifice is only making a short report =P hehehe…) ^^

 4. Japanese Language for International Graduate Students (HOKO): J1 (2 credits)